Elections in France, Le Pen triumphs and Macron disappears. The final results

 Elections in France, Bardella already feels like prime minister.
-The scenarios in view of next Sunday’s ballots
+Scenarios ahead of next Sunday’s run-offs

-The elections legislative in France have delivered a clear verdict, the far right of Marine Le Pen It is the first party in the country and can even get the absolute majority of the seats.
-The president Macron is instead the big loser, while the Left united in the New Popular Front has held firm.
-This in short was the result of the French elections.
+The elections legislative in France they have expressed a clear verdict, the far right of Marine Le Pen it is the leading party in the country and can even get the absolute majority of seats.
+President Macron instead he was the great loser, while the Left united in the New Popular Front held out.
+This in summary was the result of the French elections.
 The Ministry of the Interior has announced the final results of the first round.
 The National Rally by Jordan Bardellaallied with Republican President Eric Ciotti– reports Le Monde – has obtained 33.1% of the votesthe New Popular Front, the union of the left, the 28%and the Ensemble, the presidential coalition, the 20%.
-The Republicans, not aligned with the RN, have collected the 6.7% of the votesThe voter turnout was 66.7%.
-The run-offs are scheduled for next Sunday and both the president Macron that the leader of the Left Melenchon they have announced that they will form a common front, all against the advance of the far right of Le Pen and Bardella.
+The Republicans, not aligned with the RN, picked up the 6.7% of the votesThe voter turnout was 66.7%.
+The run-offs are scheduled for next Sunday and both the president Macron that the leader of the Left Melenchon they have announced that they will form a common front, all against the advance of the far right Le Pen and Bardella.

 French elections, Bardella already speaks as prime minister: “I will be everyone’s president”

-“Three weeks before the European elections” “a clear verdict” came from French voters because “leading i candidates of the Rassemblement National and its allies have given birth to a hope unprecedented in the whole country”.
+“Three weeks before the European elections” “a clear verdict” came from French voters because “leading i candidates of the Rassemblement National and his allies gave birth to one hope unprecedented in the whole country”.
 So says Jordan Bardella, 28-year-old leader of Rn, Marine Le Pen’s dolphin, in statements relaunched by Tf1.
-Bardella, with his thoughts on second round next Sunday, spoke about what are “among the most decisive elections in history of the Fifth Republic.”
-Next Sunday, “if the voters grant us an absolute majority, I intend to be the prime minister of all the French”, a “cohabiting Prime Minister, respectful of the function of the President of the Republic, but uncompromising“.
+Bardella, with his thoughts on second round next Sunday, spoke about what are “among the most decisive elections in history of the Fifth Republic”.
+Next Sunday, “if the voters grant us an absolute majority, I intend to be the prime minister of all the French”, a “cohabitation prime minister, respectful of the function of the President of the Republic, but uncompromising“.

+Elections in France, Macron: “Now is the time for a broad, democratic and republican demonstration”.
+The call for the run-offs

+“In front of National Rallythe time has come for a broad demonstration, clearly Democratic and Republican for the second round”, the comment on the vote by Macron immediately after the polls closed.
+The president welcomed the “great turnout” which “testifies to the importance of this vote for all our compatriots and the desire to clarify the political situation”.
+Among its candidates who came in third, the Foreign Minister Marie Guevenoux and the undersecretary Sabrina Agresti-Roubachinvoking a vote against the RN.
+Prime Minister Gabriel Attal has suspended the implementation of the controversial Unemployment insurance reformwhich was to be the subject of a decree to be published on July 1st.

 #Elections #France #Pen #triumphs #Macron #disappears #final #results